A Social and Economic Burden

 - Environmental improvement measures, such as increased access to water and sanitation to prevent further spread

-Pfizer and the ITI are part of a global network of more than 100 diverse partners working together to eliminate trachoma.
-These include: governments, United Nations agencies, World Health Organization (WHO), United States Agency for International Development (USAID), Department for International Development (DFID), The Bill & Melinda Gates Foundation, The Carter Center, CBM, The Fred Hollows Foundation, Helen Keller International, The International Agency for the Prevention of Blindness, Kilimanjaro Centre for Community Ophthalmology, Light for the World, Lions Club International, London School of Hygiene and Tropical Medicine, Organization pour la Prévention de la Cécité, Orbis, The Queen Elizabeth Diamond Jubilee Trust, RTI International, Sightsavers, Wilmer Eye Institute at Johns Hopkins, and World Vision.
+Through the ITI, Pfizer is partnering with the global health community to expand access and strengthen health systems now and far into the future.
+There are more than 100 partners working together to eliminate trachoma globally, including, governments, United Nations agencies, World Health Organization (WHO), United States Agency for International Development (USAID), CARE, CBM Global, FH1 360, Helen Keller International, International Coalition for Trachoma Control, Kilimanjaro Centre for Community Ophthalmology, Light for the World, Lions Clubs International, London School of Hygiene and Tropical Medicine, The Carter Center, The Fred Hollows Foundation, ORBIS International, RTI International, Sightsavers, Wilmer Eye Institute at Johns Hopkins and World Vision.

 While progress against several NTDs has plateaued and the COVID-19 pandemic caused major disruptions worldwide, progress against trachoma has persevered.